Mahikadu/ContactDemo/README.md

 # ContantList Demo

 Fetching Contacts from Device and shwoing three types of list like All Contacts, Favourites & Deleted Contacts.
+A Android project with Implementation of a Contacts app using RoomDatabase.
+It consist some common operations like create, edit, delete operations on Contacts.